miniplanck/Relational-Database-fCC/Celestial Bodies Database/README.md

 ### Solution:

-The solution to the preivous problem is in the provided file.
+The solution to the preivous problem is in the `universe.sql` file.
 By using `psql -U postgres < universe.sql`, the database can be rebuilt so as to check that it aggrees with the specifications.